shubh-chawda/fin-ratio-projectile-aero/README.md

 <p align="center">
   <b><i>Visualizing the Anomaly:</i></b> <i>Simulation of the "Splitter Plate Effect" ($L/D=1.00$, Blue) overtaking the higher-drag "Roughness Regime" ($L/D=0.75$, Red).</i>
 </p>

-### Observed Anomaly
-Intuitively, increasing the surface area of a projectile (by adding larger fins) is expected to increase aerodynamic drag and reduce range.
-My general results supported this, showing a strong negative correlation between fin length and horizontal range.

 However, the data revealed an unexpected deviation from this trend.
 Between the ratios of $0.75$ and $1.0$, the range did not decrease as predicted.
 Instead, the projectile at $L/D=1.0$ traveled further than the one at $L/D=0.75$, suggesting a localized reduction in drag.